-NEW ORLEANS – With one week left in the season, the top of the NJCAA Men’s Indoor Track & Field Ratings Index tightened up to its closest all year, as the Week 5 edition was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+It’s high time that we look at the most recent installment of the NJCAA Men’s Indoor Track & Field National Rating Index, which was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NJCAA — Men's Indoor Track & Field